Washington’s Compassionate Wrongful Death Lawyers

 - Accepting a low settlement.
 It is hard to tell what is an adequate settlement in a wrongful death claim – especially because no dollar amount could make up for the loss of a loved one.
 But, with the right attorney, you can rest assured that you will not accept a settlement that is too low.

 - Filing a claim against the wrong defendant.
 Depending on how the accident occurred, there could be multiple defendants.
-Also, without an attorney, you could accidentally file your claim against a party that is not at-fault – resulting in a denial of your case.
+Also, without a wrongful death lawyer, you could accidentally file your claim against a party that is not at-fault – resulting in a denial of your case.

-At Brett McCandlis Brown, PLLC, we are here to help you avoid the pitfalls of wrongful death claims.
-Our attorneys solely practice in tort and personal injury law – which means that we understand the complexities of these types of cases, and we can help you win your claim.
+At Brett McCandlis Brown & Conner, PLLC, we are here to help you avoid the pitfalls of wrongful death claims.
+Our wrongful death attorneys in Seattle or any other areas of Washington solely practice in tort and personal injury law – which means that we understand the complexities of these types of cases, and we can help you win your claim.
 To get started, schedule a free consultation with our attorneys at 800-925-1875, or fill out our online contact form.